Finswimming: Equipment

-Apart from requiring the use of a mask for protection of the eyes and for the ability to see underwater, the international rules have no requirements regarding selection.
+Apart from requiring the use of a mask for protection of the eyes and for the ability to see underwater, the international rules have no requirements regarding mask selection.
 Centre-mounted snorkels (also known as front snorkels) are the only type approved for use subject to meeting minimum and maximum requirements in tube length and internal diameter.
 Fins are also regulated by international rules.
 Monofins have a maximum size which can be checked by the use of a template while bi-fins must be one of the brands certified (i.e. homologated) by CMAS.

 Underwater breathing apparatus is restricted to open circuit scuba using compressed atmospheric air as the breathing gas.
 The use of oxygen enriched mixtures is forbidden.
 Cylinders are limited by maximum cylinder pressure rating of 200 bar and a minimum cylinder capacity of 0.4 litres.
 While there are no requirements for regulators, swimmers appear to be free to modify these to remove any unnecessary parts.

 Garments such as swimsuits, swim caps and wetsuits, and the use of logos printed on these garments and the equipment is also subject to the requirements of the international rules.